-About 25 years ago, I attended a funeral I will never forget.
+More than 25 years ago, I attended a funeral I will never forget.

 It was for a co-worker of my Dad’s.
 I didn’t know her, but the image of three caskets in a row is burned into my memory.
 The family had died of carbon monoxide poisoning right after Christmas.
 The father was found on the stairs, Christmas ornaments that he must have been carrying up to the attic broken all around him.
 The mother and daughter (just a few years younger than I) were found in their beds.

 Now I am a mom myself and you can bet I have a carbon monoxide detector in my home.

 Carbon monoxide is a colorless, odorless gas that can cause sudden illness and death.
 Carbon monoxide is made through the incomplete burning of various fuels.
 Common household sources of carbon monoxide include gas or oil furnaces, gas refrigerators, gas clothes dryers, gas ranges, gas water heaters or space heaters, fireplaces, charcoal grills and wood-burning stoves.
 Many of these are used more often in the winter, making carbon monoxide risk higher during this time.
 If a car or gas-powered lawn mower engine is left running in an attached garage, these fumes (which contain carbon monoxide) can enter a home through walls or doorways.

 The best way to keep your family safe is to install carbon monoxide detectors, which sound if the gas is present in your home.
 Homes should have an alarm near all sleeping areas, and at least 15 feet away from any fuel-burning appliances.

 When people inhale carbon monoxide, the gas replaces the oxygen in their bloodstream.
 This can cause them to suddenly become ill, slip into a coma, suffer brain damage or even die.
 More than 20,000 Americans seek emergency medical treatment for carbon monoxide poisoning each year.